natereid72/PKS-Ninja-Lab-Patch/README.md

 # PKS-Ninja-Patch

-## This script is a stop-gap fix for issues in the current PKS-Ninja lab template.
+## This script is a stop-gap for issues in the current PKS-Ninja lab template.

 ## Use this file immediately after deploying lab v10 template.